-- Propose routes laid out in a permeable pattern, allowing for multiple connections and choice of routes, particularly on foot.
-Any cul-de-sacs should be relatively short and provide onward pedestrian links. - Provide for short, walkable routes to key destinations (usually defined as within a 10 minute walk or 5 mile trip by bike).
-If the design proposal calls for a new street or cycle/pedestrian link, it must connect destinations and origins. - Avoid designs that feature barriers to vehicle movement, gates to new developments, or footpaths between high fences. - Align pedestrian and cycle routes to existing and new green infrastructure links and features wherever possible.
+Propose routes laid out in a permeable pattern, allowing for multiple connections and choice of routes, particularly on foot.
+Any cul-de-sacs should be relatively short and provide onward pedestrian links.

+- Avoid designs that feature barriers to vehicle movement, gates to new developments, or footpaths between high fences. - Align pedestrian and cycle routes to existing and new green infrastructure links and features wherever possible.

-A connected layout, with some cul-de-sacs, balances sustainability and security aims in a walkable neighbourhood.
+A connected layout, with some cul-de-sacs, balances sustainability and security aims in a walkable neighbourhood